MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 * **Included Components but needs customization**

-  Here the solution will deploy these services for you, but you will start to modify and add to them based on your use case.
-The details of the services here are all explained in our [Project 15 Open Platform Developer Guide][Project 15 Open Platform Developer Guide].
-The high level architecture of what services are involved, see below.
+  Services that are deployed for you that you will need to modify based on your use case.
+See [Project 15 Open Platform Developer Guide][Project 15 Open Platform Developer Guide] for details on these services.

 * **Not Included, requires full customization**